dangazineu/tako/docs/designs/exec-workflow-engine.md

 - CEL expression evaluation should be sandboxed
 - Large repository cache key computation could cause DoS
 - Secret scrubbing should handle encoded values

-## 10. Additional Review Feedback and Questions

-### 10.1.
-Migration Strategy and Backward Compatibility

-**❓ Schema versioning and rollback**
-- The design proposes a breaking change from v0.1.0 to v0.2.0, but what happens to repositories that need to support both versions during a transition period?
-- Should the engine support reading both v0.1.0 and v0.2.0 schemas simultaneously?
-- What's the rollback strategy if critical issues are discovered in v0.2.0?

-**❓ Migration validation**
-- The `tako migrate --dry-run` is mentioned, but should there also be a `--validate-only` mode that checks migrated configs without executing workflows?
-- How will users know if their v0.1.0 features have no direct v0.2.0 equivalent?

-### 10.2.
-Execution Model and State Management

-**❓ Concurrent workflow execution boundaries**
-- Line 105: `--max-concurrent-repos` limits repository parallelism, but what about step-level concurrency within a repository?
-- Should there be limits on concurrent steps within a single workflow to prevent resource exhaustion?
-- How are dependencies between steps within the same workflow handled?

-**❓ State corruption and recovery**
-- Line 110: State corruption detection via checksums is good, but what recovery options exist beyond failing the run?
-- Should there be automatic state backup/versioning to enable partial recovery?
-- How are partially completed steps handled during resume (idempotency concerns)?

-**❓ Cross-repository state consistency**
-- In multi-repo workflows, what happens if one repository's state becomes corrupted while others continue?
-- Should there be transaction-like semantics for multi-repo state changes?

-### 10.3.
-Performance and Scalability

-**❓ Large-scale deployment considerations**
-- The design doesn't address how this scales to organizations with hundreds of repositories
-- What are the memory/CPU implications of holding state for many concurrent workflows?
-- Should there be cluster/distributed execution capabilities for large organizations?

-**❓ Repository cache scaling**
-- Line 123: Cache key computation includes "file contents of the repository" - this could be expensive for repositories with thousands of files
-- Should there be options for selective file hashing (e.g., only tracking specific directories)?
-- What about Git LFS files or other large binary assets?

-### 10.4.
-Developer Experience and Debugging

-**❓ Workflow debugging and introspection**
-- How do developers debug failing workflows beyond logs?
-- Should there be a `tako exec --debug` mode with step-by-step execution?
-- What tooling exists for inspecting workflow state and execution history?

-**❓ Testing workflow definitions**
-- How do developers test their workflow definitions before committing them?
-- Should there be a local-only execution mode that doesn't affect downstream repositories?
-- What about unit testing individual workflow steps?

-### 10.5.
-Integration and Ecosystem

-**❓ Integration with existing CI/CD systems**
-- How does this interact with existing GitHub Actions, Jenkins, or other CI systems?
-- Should workflows be able to trigger external CI/CD systems or vice versa?
-- What about authentication/authorization when integrating with external systems?

-**❓ Plugin/extension architecture**
-- The built-in steps (`tako/checkout@v1`) are versioned and bundled, but is there a plan for third-party or custom steps?
-- Should there be a plugin architecture for extending the engine's capabilities?
-- How would custom steps be distributed and versioned?

-### 10.6.
-Configuration and Schema Evolution

-**❓ Schema extensibility**
-- The v0.2.0 schema is comprehensive, but how will future evolution be handled?
-- Should there be reserved/experimental fields for forward compatibility?
-- What about organization-specific extensions to the schema?

-**❓ Configuration validation and linting**
-- Beyond basic YAML validation, should there be semantic validation of workflow definitions?
-- What about catching common mistakes like circular dependencies or unreachable steps?
-- Should there be a `tako lint` command for configuration files?

-### 10.7.
-Alternative Design Considerations

-**🤔 Event-driven architecture alternative**
-- The current design is primarily imperative (steps in sequence).
-Has an event-driven approach been considered?
-- Could workflows be defined as event handlers that react to repository changes, rather than explicit step sequences?
-- This might provide more flexibility for complex dependency patterns.

-**🤔 Workflow composition and reusability**
-- The design doesn't address workflow composition or inheritance
-- Should there be a way to compose workflows from smaller, reusable components?
-- What about parameterized workflow templates that can be instantiated with different configurations?

-**🤔 Declarative vs. imperative step definitions**
-- Current steps are imperative (run this command), but should there be declarative alternatives?
-- For example, "ensure version X of dependency Y" rather than "run update command Z"
-- This could enable the engine to determine the optimal steps to achieve the desired state.

-### 10.8.
-Recommendations for Implementation Prioritization

-Given the comprehensive nature of this design, consider these prioritization suggestions:

-1. **Phase 0 (MVP)**: Local-only, synchronous execution with `on: exec` triggers only
-2. **Phase 1**: Add containerization and basic security model
-3. **Phase 2**: Implement `on: artifact_update` and multi-repo orchestration
-4. **Phase 3**: Add advanced features like caching, resumption, and built-in steps
-5. **Phase 4**: Performance optimizations and enterprise features

-This phased approach would provide value incrementally while reducing implementation risk.